Official websites use .gov

 The following are good practices:

-Yes, both entirely new programs and improvements of existing OSS.
+Yes, both entirely new programs and improvements of existing OSS have been developed using U.S. government funds.
 There are far too many examples to list; a few examples are:

 If the government modifies existing OSS, but fails to release those improvements back to the main OSS project, it risks:

-Similarly, the government develops runs the following risks when it develops new software but does not release it as OSS, it risks:
+Similarly, if the government develops new software but does not release it as OSS, it risks:

 Clearly, classified software cannot be released back to the public as open source software.
 However, often software can be split into various components, some of which are classified and some of which are not, and it is to these unclassified portions that this text addresses.